Hell's Kitchen Neighborhood Review - Manhattan Moving Guide 2024

 Restaurants & Dining in Hell's Kitchen

-No other neighborhood in Manhattan can claim to hold the title of "Restaurant Row," thanks to its awesome selection of ethnic cuisines.
+No other neighborhood in Manhattan can claim to hold the "Restaurant Row" title, thanks to its incredible selection of ethnic cuisines.

-You'll be able to find all kinds of restaurants, but Hell's Kitchen is known for its great Thai (particularly along 9th Ave.).
+You'll be able to find all kinds of restaurants, but Hell's Kitchen is known for its outstanding Thai (particularly along 9th Ave.).

-However, there is no shortage of Brazilian, Mediterranean, French, Mexican, and even Afghani food in this 'hood.
+However, this 'hood has no shortage of Brazilian, Mediterranean, French, Mexican, and even Afghani food.

-Foodies also make sure to never miss out on the annual International Food Festival, which takes over Ninth Avenue every May, shutting down 20 blocks for local food vendors to shell out only the best international cuisines.
+Foodies also ensure never to miss out on the annual International Food Festival, which takes over Ninth Avenue every May, shutting down 20 blocks for local food vendors to shell out only the best international cuisines.

 Hell's Kitchen has something for everyone, from upscale eateries to hole-in-the-wall gems.